Minot Personal Injury Lawyers

 Don’t Trust the Insurance Companies to Have Your Best Interests in Mind

 Insurance companies, despite their extensive advertising to claim otherwise, are not on the side of their policyholders.
-They are massive companies in a dominate industry that focuses on keeping profits high and costs low.
+They are massive companies in a dominant industry that focuses on keeping profits high and costs low.
 In fact, the insurance industry takes in trillions–that’s trillions with a “T”–in premiums each year.

 Paying out on an injury claim is a cost.
 Denying or diminishing an injury claim keeps profits high.